danielcorreaeng/jarvis/README.md

 In short, you create a new command (default editor spyder3) with **Jarvis.py create tag** and then run it with **Jarvis.py tag**

-Chatbot is a command-enabled microservice in default base.
+Chatbot is a command-enabled microservice in default base (it is necessary to install the default base).

     python Jarvis.py chatbot -base=services